Soldering pebble lights

 So what you really want to do is combine OctoWS2811 with FastLED and you will be cooking with fire.
 Here’s how to do that.

 You can use OctoWS2811 directly to write to the LEDs.
-Here’s an example using 8 pins, numbered 33-40:
+Here’s an example using 8 pins, numbered 33-40 (this code goes in your main.cpp or .ino file):

 const int numPins = 8;